Paybook/Lite.FrontEnd.AngularJS/README.md

 ## Overview

-**Lite.Paybook.React**, is a frontend based on angularjs that people can use to develop a single page application and connect it with paybook.
+**Lite.Paybook.AngularJs**, is a frontend based on angularjs that people can use to develop a single page application and connect it with paybook.

 ### Install